tomstafford/psy6422/docs/index.md

 5. Data Management
 6. Data Management 2
 7. Coding principles - fundamental principles of coding, writing good code, asking for help
-8. Better graphs
+8. Rmarkdown
 9. Git and github
-10. RMarkdown
+10. Publishing to pages - like this one!
-11. Publishing to pages - like this one!
+11. Better graphs / preview of advanced topics

 Stretch goals: